-- Rationale for prioritization - Along the north coast, populations of Roosevelt elk have expanded dramatically in the last 20 years.
-Del Norte and Humboldt counties in northwestern California have experienced growing conflict as a result of burgeoning Roosevelt elk herds and vehicle collisions along the Highway 101 corridor. - As these Roosevelt elk populations continue to grow, access to suitable habitat can be limited by barriers such as Highway 101 and elk may tend to concentrate on private lands creating even more conflict and management issues by potentially impacting agricultural crops and property.
+Along the north coast, populations of Roosevelt elk have expanded dramatically in the last 20 years.
+Del Norte and Humboldt counties in northwestern California have experienced growing conflict as a result of burgeoning Roosevelt elk herds and vehicle collisions along the Highway 101 corridor.
+As these Roosevelt elk populations continue to grow, access to suitable habitats can be limited by barriers such as Highway 101, and elk may tend to concentrate on private lands creating even more conflict and management issues by potentially impacting agricultural crops and property.
 CDFW continues to work with local governments, tribes, and landowners to expand hunter opportunities to help reduce conflict and manage the growing Roosevelt elk populations.
 Improving movement corridors may also help increase the accessibility of elk on public land and thereby reduce conflict.

-- Elk respond predictably to increased hunting pressure and traffic density by becoming more mobile and expending more energy avoiding people and roads (Hurley and Sargeant 1991, Lyon and Canfield 1991).
-In addition, increased road density has been shown to increase the probability of mortality in cow elk, to decrease the ratio of bulls to cows, and to increase hunting harvest mortality when compared to relatively roadless areas (Leptich and Zager 1991, Unsworth et al. 1993, Leptich et al. 1995). - A preliminary report by the University of California, Davis, identified U.S. 101, a major highway running north and south through Del Norte and Humboldt counties, as an area with significant hotspots for vehicle-wildlife collisions (Shilling et al. 2016).
-The North Coast (Caltrans District 1) was reported as having the third highest density for wildlife-vehicle conflict (Shilling et al. 2017). - Spatial location - North coast of California along the Highway 101 (Del Norte and Humboldt counties). - ➢ Habitat types (Figs. 9 and 10) - $\circ$ Habitat varies from forested timberlands to agricultural lands. - Elevation in this area ranges from sea level to over 6,000 feet.
-Generally, most of Humboldt and Del Norte counties provides suitable habitat for elk including conifer and mixed conifer-hardwood forest, oak woodlands, montane and bottomland grasslands, and marshes. - Important stopover areas within the corridor - Elk that exist along the coast tend to utilize small home ranges and do not migrate seasonally.
-This has led to an area of high concentration of elk along Highway 101.
-Inland there does appear to be seasonal changes in habitat utilization but this extent is much smaller than what is observed in other parts of the state. - Landownership (Figs. 11 and 12) - Private ownerships inhabited by elk include timberlands, ranches, dairies, farms, and rural residential areas. - Ownership is mixed between public, tribal and private holdings with some large blocks of USFS and private timber. - Approximately 60% of this area is privately owned with most public land administered by the USFS (Six River National Forest), BLM (Lacks Creek and King Range), and Redwoods National and State Parks property. - ➤ Land uses - The main land use in this area includes timber production and agricultural practices ranging from irrigated crop production to dairy and cattle production. - ➢ Risks/Threats - Immediate Threats - Several herds of elk routinely cross Highway 101 and are utilizing area adjacent to roadways to an extent that causes serious safety concerns for motorists.
+Elk respond predictably to increased hunting pressure and traffic density by becoming more mobile and expending more energy avoiding people and roads (Hurley and Sargeant 1991, Lyon and Canfield 1991).
+In addition, increased road density has been shown to increase the probability of mortality in cow elk, to decrease the ratio of bulls to cows, and to increase hunting harvest mortality when compared to relatively roadless areas (Leptich and Zager 1991, Unsworth et al. 1993, Leptich et al. 1995).

+A preliminary report by the University of California, Davis, identified U.S. 101, a major highway running north and south through Del Norte and Humboldt counties, as an area with significant hotspots for vehicle-wildlife collisions (Shilling et al. 2016).
+The North Coast (Caltrans District 1) was reported as having the third highest density for wildlife-vehicle conflict in California (Shilling et al. 2017).

+This area is located along the north coast of California along U.S. Highway 101 in Del Norte and Humboldt counties.
+Habitats vary from forested timberlands to agricultural lands (Figs. 9 and 10).
+Elevation in this area ranges from sea level to over 6,000 feet.
+Generally, most of Humboldt and Del Norte counties provides suitable habitat for elk including conifer and mixed conifer-hardwood forest, oak woodlands, montane and bottomland grasslands, and marshes.

+Elk that exist along the coast tend to utilize small home ranges and do not migrate seasonally.
+This has led to an area of high concentration of elk along U.S. Highway 101.
+Inland, there appear to be seasonal changes in habitat utilization, but this extent is much smaller than what is observed in other parts of the state.

+Much of the occupied habitats are on timberlands, ranches, dairies, farms, and rural residential areas.
+Ownership is mixed between public, tribal and private holdings with some large blocks of USFS and private timber, particularly in the uplands.
+Approximately 60% of this area is privately owned with most public land administered by the USFS (Six River National Forest), BLM (Lacks Creek and King Range), National Park Service, and State Parks lands.
+The main land use in this area includes timber production and agricultural practices ranging from irrigated crop production to dairy and cattle production.
-Table 1.
-Number of accidents related to animal collisions along two stretches of Highway 101 extending from Trinidad, CA to the Del Norte/Humboldt County line (mile marker 100.705 to 137.144) and from Mill Creek to the

-Oregon/California State line (mile marker 20.270 to 46.492).
-Information provided by the Department of Transportation from 1 January 2005 to 30 June 2015.

-Mile Mar Mile Marker Fatalities People Species

-Start End Accidents Injured Deer Other

-20.270 46.492 66 1 8 52 13

-100.705 137.144 82 0 22 59 20

-Table 2.
-Average daily traffic, represented as the number of vehicles per day, from 1 January 2015 to 30 June 2015 along two stretches of Highway 101 extending from Trinidad, CA to the Del Norte/Humboldt County line (mile marker 100.705 to 137.144) and from Mill Creek to the Oregon/California State line (mile marker 20.270 to 46.492).

-Mile Ma Mile Marker

-Start End Daily Traffic

-20.270 46.492 8,000

-100.705 137.144 3,800

-- Long-term Threats - As population numbers increase along this section of highway, an increase in collisions is anticipated.
+Several herds of elk routinely cross Highway 101 and are utilizing areas adjacent to roadways to an extent that causes serious safety concerns for motorists (see Tables 1 and 2).
+As population numbers increase along this section of highway, an increase in collisions is anticipated.

-Current efforts
+- State Action: Identification of important seasonal crossing areas. - Collaborative Action: Funding and other support for installation of passes and other crossing structures in areas with the greatest need to reduce collisions and provide safe passage to deer and other wildlife during migration.